 I returned to the group who were so stressed, angry and upset.
 We ripped through our day packs looking for any form of carbohydrate and we came up with two chocolate bars and a couple of apples.
 This was enough carbs for about one hour of walking, which means even if we headed back downhill to the horse and the camp site, I would have be unconscious for 8 hours depending on the storms which surrounded us, and my brain would have been damaged beyond repair.

 The french fixer, whose neglect had threatened my life, had the 9 Inca mountain guides huddled around him, and we could see that he was communicating our dire situation.
-But he had a degree of excitement in his demeanor, and before long he and the group of Incas scuttled away into the fog.
+But he held a degree of excitement, and before long he and the group of Incas scuttled away into the fog.

 It crossed our minds that the heat might have got to much for him, and that he and the Inca's had abandoned us, and rather than dealing with a man-slaughter charge, would tell the authorities that we had wandered of filming and got lost.
 NBC Universal were insured to the hilt for my condition, and the fixing company had been highly vetted before hand, but this guy was fatal in every single way.
 An utter hips-up of a human.
 In an expedition you must depend on you team, and this one person had cast us into the most terrible place imaginable.